theshevon/the-treasure-platform/readme.md

 To commit changes and deploy the server globally, do the same as mentioned above, but instead of `firebase serve`, run `firebase deploy`.

 **Notes**:
-- You may have to run `firebase login` before running `firebase serve` or `firebase deploy`
-- A service key is required to make GET requests from firebase.
+- A service key is required to read/write from firebase.
+- You may need to installed a plug-in to disable Access-Control-Allow-Origin in order to make requests from the React app.

 ## Build Status - *Incomplete*

-Currently, the login and items page have been implemented.
+Currently, the registration, login, item catalogue, item view and invite users components have been implemented.

-To test login, start the server, then run the React app.
-Currently, we have one user, whose credentials are `userx@email.com` and `123456` that leads to a succefully login.

-The item page can be used to retrieve and view information about artefacts that have been cataloged.
+If you wish to test the app, you can login using the test account:
+`username` : "test@email.com",
+`password` : "password"

 ## Development Team